200 Watt RV Solar Kit: What It Powers and What to Buy

 The panels

-One 200 watt or two 100 watt monocrystalline panels make up the array.
+One 200 watt panel, or a pair of 100 watt panels when vents and hatches break up the roof.

 A charge controller